ibexa/documentation-user/docs/user_management/manage_users.md

 They are organized in groups, which helps you manage them and their permissions.

 You can view all user groups and Users in the **Admin Panel** by selecting **Users**.
-Here, you can manage users, their relations, Roles and Policies.
+Here, you can manage users, their relations, roles and policies.
 As you can see, the interface is the same as when working with regular content items.